Ebony 0426 617400 Mon - Sun 9.00am - 10.00pm

-Australia tends to be warm all year round and it’s very rare to find any weather restrictions.
+Australia tends to be warm all year round, and it's scarce to find any weather restrictions.
 So that will prevent or hinder our boat charters.
-There really isn’t the best season in terms of whether to charter a boat.
-Some seasons have more events than others and you may want to bear this in mind.
+There isn't the best season in terms of whether to charter a boat.
+Some seasons have more events than others, and you may want to bear this in mind.
 For example, during the Christmas and New Year period, Sydney Harbour is very popular.

 Boat charters get booked up to a year in advance.
-This is because of events like the annual fireworks display and the Sydney To Hobart boat race.
+So this is because of events like the annual fireworks display and the Sydney To Hobart boat race.
 If you were hoping to charter a boat for a party, this time of year might be preferable as the area is livelier.
 However, you will have to bear in mind availability might be scarce, unless you book quite far ahead.
 In regards to the best times for boat charters, it depends on the occasion.

-Sightseeing tours of the Harbour can be done at any time of day, any day of the week, there really isn’t much advantage to specific periods.
+Sightseeing tours of the Harbour can be done at any time of day, any day of the week, there isn't much advantage to specific periods.
 Fishing charters, however, have more luck earlier on in the day so these charters.
 They tend to start early morning and finish after lunch.
-Consult with your broker about your occasion and they will offer specific advice about the best periods.
+Consult with your broker about your occasion, and they will offer specific advice about the best periods.